 I opted to go with a black gel stain on this project.
 Gel stain is great for refinishing thrift store items that have an existing finish, like this magazine rack.
 The great thing about Gel stain is that you don’t need to sand off the entire existing finish when applying gel stain because it is a surface-laying stain.

-I have a deeper dive planned for another article on how to use gel stain, but here are the general steps:
+I have a deeper-dive article on how to use gel stain, but here are the general steps:

 - Sand piece lightly by hand with 220-grit sandpaper